 The Bronx Academy for Software Engineering (BASE) is a high school that delivers on its name.
 Students learn computer programming and study topics such as cybersecurity and data design while also taking a full load of academic classes.
 Many students participate in tech-related internships at businesses and local organizations.

 Students study computer science for at least 3 years: All 9th-graders take an introductory course on basic coding and web-based design.
 In 10th grade, students study coding languages such as Python and Java.
-In 11th grade, students may choose among courses including Advanced Placement Computer Science, cybersecurity or UX/UI (user experience/user interface) principles.
+In 11th grade, students may choose among courses including robotics, Advanced Placement Computer Science, cybersecurity or UX/UI (user experience/user interface) principles.
 In 12th grade students may take a class in data design.
+All students engage in work-based learning every year, including job research, internships, and visits to tech companies and elsewhere.

 Real world, collaborative learning: Students work together on projects that involve real-world analysis and problem solving.
 For example, in geometry, students study the mathematical principles of redlining, which is the discriminatory practice of mapping out neighborhoods that exclude Black and other minority families.
 In Advanced Placement English, students read the play “Waiting for Godot”.
 At the same time they study commentaries that analyze the historical contexts in which versions of the play were presented, such as post-war Sarejevo and the aftermath of Hurricane Katrina.
 The project culminates with students performing scenes from the play.